 - The applicant must have completed 24 college credit hours with a retention GPA of 2.0 or higher to meet the Transfer admissions criteria.

 - Transfer students with less than 24 college credit hours will be required to submit their high school transcript and ACT or SAT scores for consideration.
 These applicants will be assessed by the Freshman admission criteria.

 Curious if your credits transfer?
 Check out the ECU Transfer Matrix.

-To help ease the transfer process, ECU has articulation agreements with Eastern Oklahoma State College, Murray State College, and Seminole State College.
+To help ease the transfer process, ECU has articulation agreements with Eastern Oklahoma State College, Murray State College, Rose State College, and Seminole State College.